Against the Tide: Prohibition on Land and at Sea, 1919-1933

 This year’s exhibition chronicles the bitter struggle between “wets” and “drys” that tore the nation apart one century ago.
 The rumrunners that wrecked on Fishers Island are portrayed as part of a much wider battle that engulfed the entire country.

-HLFM Director Pierce Rafferty will survey the history of prohibition, 1919-1933, and chronicle the rumrunners that crash landed on Fishers Island.
+HLFM Director Pierce Rafferty will survey the history of prohibition, 1919-1933, and chronicle the rumrunners that crash-landed on Fishers Island.
+Reception to follow.